ethannicholas/Frost/docs/immutability.md

 Immutable
 =========

-Panda supports first-class immutable types.
-All immutable types descend from the class [panda.core.Immutable].
+Frost supports first-class immutable types.
+All immutable types descend from the class [frost.core.Immutable].
 By subclassing `Immutable`, you impose some restrictions on your class:

 * All fields must be [defines](defines.html) or [constants](varsAndConstants.html#constants) rather
   than variables